Sami-Aml/flexistrive-website/content/pages/flexstrivestudio-projects.md

         actions:
           - type: Button
             label: More about Space Runner
-            altText: Learn about Space Runner
+            altText: Learn more about the Space Runner mobile game
             url: /spacerunner
             showIcon: false
             icon: arrowRight